Henrique Sereno: Porto

 In late June 2010, after Valladolid's relegation in La Liga, Sereno returned to his country, signing with FC Porto on a free transfer.
 On 20 August 2011, deemed surplus to requirements as practically all Portuguese players, he joined German club 1.
-FC Köln on a season-long loan deal.
+FC Köln on a season-long loan.

-Sereno made his Bundesliga debut on 27 August 2011, playing the full 90 minutes in a 4–3 away defeat of Hamburger SV.
+Sereno made his Bundesliga debut on 27 August 2011, playing the full 90 minutes of a 4–3 away defeat of Hamburger SV.
 He featured regularly during the campaign, but his team suffered relegation.

 Sereno returned to Valladolid and Spain's top flight for 2012–13, still under contract with Porto.
 He scored his only goal for the former on 24 February 2013, in the 2–1 away win against Rayo Vallecano.

-Later years
+Later career

 In summer 2013, Sereno joined Kayserispor from Turkey.
 He made his Süper Lig debut on 15 September, featuring the full 90 minutes in a 1–1 draw at Gençlerbirliği SK.
 He ended the season with 22 matches and three goals, in an eventual relegation as last.

-On 27 July 2015, free agent Sereno returned to Germany by penning a two-year deal with 1.
+On 27 July 2015, the free agent Sereno returned to Germany by penning a two-year deal with 1.
 FSV Mainz 05.
 The following 15 June, however, after no competitive appearances, he was released.

-Sereno scored his first goal for his next club, Atlético Kolkata, on 18 December 2016.
+Sereno scored his first goal for his next club, ATK, on 18 December 2016.
 It proved to be the equaliser as they went on to win the final of the Indian Super League on penalties, against Kerala Blasters FC.

 On 31 January 2017, Sereno signed a six-month contract with Segunda División side UD Almería.
 On 15 September he returned to the Indian top tier, joining Chennaiyin FC for free and going on to act as captain for the eventual champions.

 Two years after announcing his retirement at the age of 34, Sereno became president of U.D.
 Vilafranquense, with the Portuguese second-tier club overcome by severe financial problems.
+In April 2023 he oversaw their merger with C.D.
+Aves, moving to Vila das Aves and creating the new AVS Futebol SAD.

 International career

 Sereno made his debut for Portugal on 10 June 2013, playing the second half of a 1–0 friendly win against Croatia in Geneva.
+His only other cap came on 15 October in a 2014 FIFA World Cup qualifier at home to Luxembourg, again from the bench in a 3–0 victory.